 A sibling of sorts to the triple-snake-chains necklace seen in Is It Jakob Bengel? this quadruple box chain necklace is likewise in their “signature” shades of green.

 In this necklace the same textured bow has been paired with three snake chains in the same shades of red used for my mom’s necklace.
 This necklace is 16”long and is the fifth colorway that I have found for this design (textured bow + triple snake chains).
 The other colorways thus far are: Brown/orange/yellow, seen in Part One with its matching bracelet; Black/yellow/white, seen in Part Three; “triple greens” seen as a necklace in The Mystery Jewelry Maker Returns, with its matching bracelet illustrated in Yet More Mystery Maker Jewelry; and a “triple blues” bracelet.
 Thus this “triple reds” is the fifth known colorway for this exact necklace.
-It’s reasonable to assume that every colorway in this design was produced as a necklace and also as a bracelet, which means that Somewhere Out There is a triple-reds bracelet for this necklace.
-Whether they were originally sold separately or together as a matched set is yet another mystery!
+It’s reasonable to assume that every colorway in this design was produced as a necklace and matching bracelet, which means that Somewhere Out There is a triple-reds bracelet for this necklace.
+Whether they were originally sold separately or together as a set is yet another mystery!

 Here is a far better-photographed alternate colorway of the blue-and-silvertone mesh necklace seen in The Mystery Maker Returns (illustration #11).
 In this example the metal is goldtone and the color is a creamy salmon pink.
 We can now assign a length to this necklace which is 16.25” long; the mesh chain is their ‘watchband’ style and the faux marcasite findings and stations are classic “Mystery Maker” elements.